51st Fighter Wing tests contingency landing zone capability during Freedom Shield 26

 |0

-This work, 51st Fighter Wing tests contingency landing zone capability during Freedom Shield 26 [Image 2 of 2], by TSgt Desiree Ware, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 51st Fighter Wing tests contingency landing zone capability during Freedom Shield 26, by TSgt Desiree Ware, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-51st Fighter Wing tests contingency landing zone capability during Freedom Shield 26